estarobi50/Claude-Code/README.md

-# GitHub API approach with Claude-CoWork
+# Claude.ai using the GitHub REST API

 A collection of static HTML sites for **Digital Culture IT Solutions** built and maintained with AI assistance via the Claude API (GitHub API approach).